 Extra poles and repair materials are important in case of damage caused by storms.
 Plan to take extra pickets, wands or deadmen for tent anchors.
 Never leave a tent without anchoring it securely.
 Tents are lost each year due to sudden gusts of wind while the tent was left unattended or drying.

 Snow walls should be constructed around tents for protection from winds.
 However, even the best walls and tents will not provide comfort and rest during severe wind storms.
 Snow walls collapse and tents fail each year.
 Furthermore, the noise of flapping tents can become nerve-wracking, causing significant mental and physical fatigue.
 Winds in excess of 80 miles per hour (130 km/h) are common and may last many hours or days.
-Always be prepared for a tent failure with the strategy to build a snow cave.
+Always be prepared for a tent failure and know how to build a snow shelter.

 Preferences for climbing ropes vary, and your choice of rope depends on what you are planning to do with it.
 From a purely glacier travel perspective, a 50 to 60 meter low stretch rope between 9mm and 10.5mm is generally thought of as ideal.
 There are advantages and disadvantages to low stretch ropes but from a crevasse rescue perspective, low stretch ropes usually mean shorter crevasse falls and easier extraction compared to dynamic ropes.
 Dynamic ropes should still be used for climbing that involves the potential for dynamic events such as factor one or factor two falls.